kestra-io/docs/content/docs/11.migration-guide/volume-mount.md

 How to migrate `volume-enabled` to the plugin configuration.

-The docker volume mount by setting the property `kestra.tasks.scripts.docker.volume-enabled` to `true` has been deprecated since 0.17.0.
+The docker volume mount, by setting the property `kestra.tasks.scripts.docker.volume-enabled` to `true`, has been deprecated since 0.17.0.
 It is now recommended to use the plugin configuration `volume-enabled` for the Docker runner plugin.

 This change is implemented in a non-breaking way, so you don't need to immediately change the way you use the docker volume mount.
-In case you use this older way for mounting the volume, you will receive the following deprecation warning:
+In case you use this older method for mounting the volume, you will receive the following deprecation warning:

 ```
 `kestra.tasks.scripts.docker.volume-enabled` is deprecated, please use the plugin configuration `volume-enabled` instead